Last updated

-The Lyftrondata driver for Babelforce provides ANSI SQL standard support.
+The driver for provides ANSI SQL standard support.
 A SELECT statement can consist of the following basic clauses.

 The following syntax diagram outlines the syntax supported by the SQL engine of the provider: